 - Paranoia Agent: Lil' Slugger is not a human deliquent.
 He's a supernatural phantom unwittingly created by Tsukiko to escape responsibility for the death of her dog.

 - Spider-Man's superpower origin used to be a radioactive spider that bit Peter Parker and mutated him.
 Then some writer went back and said, "No, it was a magical spider dying from the radiation, and it bit Peter to bestow its mystical power before it went to that great web in the sky."
 In this case the Scientist is Not Quite Dead - Spidey didn't buy the magical explanation.
-Ironically, this was later retconned back to the original explanation through magical means.
+Storylines involving the mysticism angle still come up from time to time, though.

 - Same thing with the new Animal Man, where Buddy Baker once gained his power from being experimented on by aliens, it is revealed to be a plot made by the Totems of 'the Red', counterpart of 'the Green'.

 - Alpha Flight's Sasquatch originally had the same origin as the Incredible Hulk (with a bit of babble about the aurora borealis to explain why he wasn't green).
 Then it turned out he actually gained his power from one of the Arctic demons Snowbird was born to fight, and that he wasn't shapeshifting as much as switching bodies.
 He later gained the ability to change under his own power, but this too was magical and explicitly so.